Breathing Space Family Yoga Summer Camp

 - A 5- and 9-year-old – Family Yoga (4-8 yrs) with the older enrolled at half price.

 Sibling discounts are automatic; just sign up both children.

-Our Tot Yoga (crawling-24 months) and Little Family Yoga (21 months-4 yrs) have a 3 month age overlap on purpose.
+Our Tot Yoga (crawling-24 months) and Preschooler Yoga (21 months-4 yrs) have a 3 month age overlap on purpose.
 Personality, more than physical development, should be the deciding factor between the two classes.

 Tot Yoga tends to be a quieter class with more repetition from week to week, so suits more reserved toddlers better.